pzim-devdata/volumouse/README.md

 # Configure :

-It's very easy to configure, there are just a simple command to execute, once for all, the first time :
+It's very easy to configure, there is just a simple command to execute, once for all, the first time :

 All is explained in `python3 'volumouse.py' --help` and `python3 'volumouse.py' --info`